 Cabotegravir and rilpivirine are not approved for use by anyone younger than 12 years old or weighing less than 77 pounds (35 kilograms).

 At least 28 days before your first injection, you will take cabotegravir and rilpivirine in tablet forms once per day with a meal.
 This "lead-in dose" will help determine that you can safely use these medicines together.
 Follow all directions on your prescription label and use the medicines exactly as directed.

 On the last day you take the tablets, you will receive your first injectable dose of this medicine.
-Cabotegravir and rilpivirine is injected into a muscle once per month.
+Cabotegravir and rilpivirine is injected into a muscle once per month or once every 2 months.
 A healthcare provider will give you this medicine as 2 separate injections in opposite sides of your buttocks.

 One month after your first injectable dose, you will begin regular monthly cabotegravir and rilpivirine injections.
 You will be watched closely for about 10 minutes after each injection, to make sure you do not have a serious reaction.

 The timing of your monthly injections is very important to the success of your HIV treatment.
 Your doctor may set a calendar day as your "target treatment date" to help keep you on schedule.
 If needed, you may receive an injection early or late, up to 7 days before or 7 days after your target date.

 You must remain under the care of a doctor while receiving cabotegravir and rilpivirine injections.
 Stay on schedule to get the most benefit.
 Missing doses can increase your risk of HIV that is resistant to medication.